vpavlin/openshift-intern-workshop/README.md

 As you can see, the value is gone.
 So let's make sure it gets properly persisted next time - let's add a **persisten volume** to our application.
 OpenShift uses something called **dynamic provisioning** to generate persistent volume based on **persistent volume claims** (or PVCs).
 Our task is only to create a PVC artifact and attach it to the pod and OpenShift will handle the rest.

 Ideally you would do this by adding another YAML files to your git repository, but for the sake of simplicity, let's do it manually form the OpenShift Console.
-Go to the console > Applications > Deployments > openshift-intern-workshop > Actions > Add storage.
+Go to the *console > Applications > Deployments > openshift-intern-workshop > Actions > Add storage*.

+Click *Create storage*.
 Give your new PVC a name and size (e.g. 1 GB).
 Click Create.
 Then provide a mount path - if you look into `app.py` file, you'll notice that the value submitted to the `/iam` endpoint is stored in a file `./iam`.
 The full path to the file is `/opt/app-root/src/iam`.
 As the `/opt/app-root/src` directory contains our application, we will want to persist the file in a subdirectory.
 For that set the *Mount Path* to

 ```
 /opt/app-root/src/data